CRAR - Commercial Rent Arrears Recovery

 Certificated enforcement agent only

 CRAR may only be enforced by a certificated enforcement agent (you will find that all the enforcement agents at HCE Group are certificated).
-Under CRAR, the landlord is no longer permitted to act himself.
+Under CRAR, landlords are no longer permitted to act themselves.

 Commercial premises only